Riddler: Skills and abilities

 However, the threat that Riddler actually poses is somewhat inconsistent across his various stories.
 His most formidable depictions emphasize his intelligence and cunning, portraying him as one of few rogues capable of seriously taxing Batman's mental prowess, while also willing to take the precaution of obtaining firearms to deal with the superhero.
 Some recent depictions, however, have placed a derogatory focus on his flamboyant gimmickry and relative lack of major victories (even despite this applying to most of Batman's enemies), portraying him as petty, overconfident, relatively harmless, and held in low esteem.
 The latter approach has proved polarizing, with some fans finding it wasteful in light of the character's classic status and history of compelling stories, while others argue that most of his popularity has come from media other than his comic storylines and enjoy the notion of knowing that his "real" threat level is overrated.
 Since The New 52 reboot, Riddler has been consistently depicted as a serious threat, with notable successes.

 Relationships

+Cluemaster

 The Riddler develops a working relationship with the Cluemaster, although he initially resents the villain for seemingly copying his modus operandi.
 In their first encounter, he sets his fellow rogue up with a bomb and sends Batman off chasing riddles that would lead to its defusing, as well as away from his real plan: to steal a vast amount of priceless baseball merchandise.
 The two team up on a few occasions afterward and work together on a big scheme shortly before Cluemaster's apparent death in the pages of The Suicide Squad.

+Query and Echo

+The Riddler once had two henchwomen named Query and Echo (real names Diedre Vance and Nina Damfino respectively) who first appeared in Detective Comics Annual Issue #8, July 1995.
+Once employees of an underground club called Pandora's Box, became a duo biker gang robbing small convenience stores.
+One night, as they were attempting to rob another store, they forced a customer at gunpoint to surrender the goods, not knowing it was the Riddler who was about to start his criminal career.
+Seeing their potential, he hired the bikers and ultimately became Query and Echo (although some iterations include Quiz and Query).

+Aside from their matching outfits (mostly unitards with fishnet leggings) and non-distinctive personalities, they differ in hair color and skin tone.
+Query has lighter skin, long blonde hair, and often wears what looks like a police cap.
+Echo has darker skin and short black hair.
+They exhibit great agility and combat skills.
+After several issues, Query and Echo have since made little appearances and brief mentions in both the comics and other mediums.